David Ben-Uziel: South Sudan

 "General John," as he was known in South Sudan, played a remarkable role in the South Sudan struggle for independence in the late 1960s and early 1970s.
-Serving as a Mossad operative, Ben-Uziel led a courageous and clandestine mission to support the South Sudanese rebels who were battling the oppression and brutality of the northern Sudanese government during the first Sudanese civil war.
+Serving as a Mossad operative, Ben-Uziel led a mission to support the South Sudanese rebels who were battling the oppression and brutality of the northern Sudanese government during the first Sudanese civil war.
 Ben-Uziel's team constructed a makeshift runway deep within a forest, allowing vital supplies to be parachuted in from Kenya.
 These supplies included medical equipment, vaccines, uniforms, and weapons.

 The culmination of their efforts was the signing of the peace agreement in 1972, mediated by Ethiopian Emperor Haile Selassie in Addis Ababa.
 Although the country remained united, the agreement brought greater autonomy with the establishment of the Southern Sudan Autonomous Region, and division of military and police forces, ushering in a period of relative peace until 1983.

 After the military aid ceased in 1971, Israel continued to benefit from its close ties with Kenya and Ethiopia, with permissions for Israeli planes to refuel in Nairobi during the Entebbe International Airport rescue operation in Uganda in 1976.

 Ben-Uziel's mission extended beyond military support.
 He worked to foster cooperation among different districts and tribal leaders within South Sudan, realising that unity was essential for their cause.
 His work was instrumental in the Anyanya's struggle for autonomy.